Full Bench Rules on When Deactivation Takes Effect

 Exceptional Circumstances and Grant of Extension

-The applicant lodged the application on 4 May 2025, 4 days outside the expiry of the 21-day period on 30 April 2025.
-Consequently, the Full Bench was required to consider whether there were exceptional circumstances for the 4-day delay, having regard to the criteria in s 536LU (4).
+Based on the finding that the deactivation took effect on 9 April 2025, the application was lodged 4 days outside the expiry of the 21-day time limit on 30 April 2025.
+Consequently, the Full Bench was required to consider whether there were exceptional circumstances for the 4-day delay, having regard to the following criteria in s 536LU (4):

-merits of the application
+(e) the merits of the application;

 TAKEAWAYS

-Dispute the decision to deactivate you with the digital labour platform, if you consider it to be unfair - make sure you do this in written form like emails.
+3. Dispute the decision to deactivate you with the digital labour platform, if you consider it to be unfair - make sure you do this in written form like emails.

-Clearly identify in any application to the Fair Work Commission the particular deactivation to which the application relates, including:
+4. Clearly identify in any application to the Fair Work Commission the particular deactivation to which the application relates, including:

 a) the date;